NoxArt/SublimeText2-FTPSync/README.md

 Just added:
 * It is now possible to disable automatic syncing and let you be in control
-* Added command pallet and context menu commands for uploading and downloading
+* Added command palette and context menu commands for uploading and downloading

 Supports:
 * Multiple named upload targets